ActivityWatch/activitywatch.github.io/about.md

 By running ActivityWatch on your devices you can collect data about what you do which you can use for a variety of use cases:

  - Record what you do in life.
- - Learn about what you do, and how much you do it.
+ - Learn about what you do and how much you do it.
 Such as seeing which applications you use, websites you visit, videos you watch, music you listen to and games you play.
  - Estimate productivity by measuring how much time you spend actually getting stuff done.
  - Figure out who actually creates the content you consume and the software you use, so you can reward them accordingly so they are incentivized to continue.
 (The mission of the [*Thankful*](#thankful) project)